 Many local retailers are now offering online shopping for their customers' convenience and safety.
 SHOP ONLINE RETAILERS

-While travel is currently suspended through April 24, we encourage you to support Door County businesses in whatever manner you can—from your permanent residence.
-Make a lodging reservation for future travel, buy a gift certificate to use at a local business on your next trip, write an online review of your favorite Door County place, or share a special memory you've had in Door County on social media.
-We'll also be sharing photos on Facebook and Instagram of the beautiful landscapes and inspiring views that await you on the other side of these uncertain times and we encourage you to share your favorite Door County photos using #VirtualDoCo.
+Door County is open, so plan your next trip to Door County today!
+Make a lodging reservation, buy a gift certificate to use at a local business on your next trip, write an online review of your favorite Door County place, or share a special memory you've had in Door County on social media.
+We're also sharing photos on Facebook and Instagram of the beautiful landscapes and inspiring panoramic views that are waiting for you in Door County, and we encourage you to share your favorite Door County photos using #VirtualDoCo.

 Door County is known for its iconic tastes and flavors, but staying home doesn't prevent you from feasting on the peninsula's most beloved dishes.
 Explore Door County themed recipes and find culinary inspiration from the comfort of your own home.

 Take an in-depth virtual tour of favorite attractions, from the Niagara Escarpment to the Stavkirke.
 Learn the history and significance of local landmarks and explore sights, sounds, video, and more.